-The concept The launch of AMO marks the birth of a very special type of restaurant experience.
+The launch of AMO marks the birth of a very special type of restaurant experience.
 Modern Venetians and international visitors will assemble within the prestigious environment of the Fondaco to indulge their retail desires and enjoy the most exclusive products and fashions.
 At the heart of the experience lies AMO, with an elegance and philosophy so pure that it exists to reveal the honest soul of every man and woman.
 AMO is the purity within opulence.

 Inside AMO, the simplicity of the ingredients, the honesty of the intention and the lightness of the cuisine all conspire to liberate the spirit, purify the soul and open the heart and AMO’s graphic identity is designed to tell this story.
 In an act of graphic subversion, AMO takes the iconic mask of Venice, famed for its mischief and ability to hide the intentions of a person, and turns it on its head.
 Specially created images depict a collection of characters – modern Venetians and the extended tribe who come to revel in the city's beauty – each a representation of the style, elegance and glamour we all aspire to today.